molecular-playground/slate/source/index.html.md

   The name of the molecule object as it is saved in the microservice.
 ```

 Returns the name of the molecule object as it is saved in the microservice.
 This name is used to construct the file's URL.
+Available to authenticated admins only.

 |   Parameter   |  Description  |
 |---------------|---------------|